SIDNet: Learning Shading-aware Illumination Descriptor for Image Harmonization: Experiments

-To measure the influence of the number $K$ of shading bases on the performance of our Shading Module, we train the Shading Module with 5 different values of $K$ (4, 8, 16, 32, 64). \cref{tab:ablation_k} reports the results under different settings.
-Note that the reported metrics (fPSNR, fSSIM) are obtained by comparing the results generated by our Shading Module against the corresponding ground truth shading images.
-There exists a significant increase in the performance when the value of $K$ increases from 4 to 16, then the increase becomes less obvious when $K>16$.
-To balance between rendering performance and computational complexity, we resolve to use $K=32$ as the optimal number of shading bases.
+To measure the influence of the number of shading bases on the performance of our Shading Bases Module, we train the Shading Bases Module with 6 different values of $K$ (4, 8, 16, 32, 64, 128).
+The results are reported in Tab.~\ref{tab:ablation_k}.
+We also visualize them in Fig.~\ref{fig:ablation_K}.
+Note that the reported metrics (fPSNR, fSSIM) are obtained by comparing the results generated by our Shading Bases Module against the corresponding ground truth shading images.
+There exists a significant increase in the performance when the value of $K$ increases from 4 to 32, then the increase becomes less obvious when $K>32$.
+To balance between the rendering performance and the computational complexity, we resolve to use $K=32$ as the optimal number of shading bases.